 We had travelled from Ulaan Baatar across the vast Mongolian countryside in a Furgon van along roads where tiny Brandt voles would scuttle across from one side to the other and vultures circled in the sky scanning for prey.
 There were no road signs.
 Our driver just knew when to leave the road and head across the sparse desert landscape to our destination.

-The previous day we had visited the town of Erdenedalai to meet the singing weatherman.
+The previous day we had visited the town of Erdenedalai in the Gobi Desert to meet the singing weatherman.
 The weatherman monitors the location of all the nomadic families in the area and they communicate by radio to warn each other of potentially adverse weather conditions.
 The map shows the contact details for all the families in the area.
 The weatherman also has a range of guitars and gave us an impromptu concert.

 Our hosts had kindly given up one of their gers so that we could stay in their home.
 Just after 7am, they came in to start the fire.
 After a quick breakfast we offered to help with the family’s chores.
 First of all, the sheep and goats needed to go out to pasture.
 We were visiting in early springtime and many lambs and kids had been born over the previous few weeks.
 The youngsters were too young to go out so our job was to separate them out and put them into a pen – the nursery – for the day.
 (Don’t worry, they are reunited with their mums at the end of the day.)
 Lambs and kids are unbelievably lively little things and particularly good at evading visitors so catching them used a lot of energy!
 The temperature had risen to a balmy zero so we were toasty warm after all that chasing.